Locked-chess-official/please_do_not_define/README.md

 ## Note

-This library is intended to satirize a concept, not the actual effect.
+This library is intended to satirize a concept, not the actual point of view.

 ## License